katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_filters.rst

     {{ some_variable | default(5) }}

-In the above example, if the variable 'some_variable' is not defined, Ansible uses the default value 5, rather than raising an "undefined variable" error and failing.
+In the above example, if the variable 'some_variable' is not defined, Assible uses the default value 5, rather than raising an "undefined variable" error and failing.
 If you are working within a role, you can also add a ``defaults/main.yml`` to define the default values for variables in your role.

 Beginning in version 2.8, attempting to access an attribute of an Undefined value in Jinja will return another Undefined value, rather than throwing an error immediately.
 This means that you can now simply use a default with a value in a nested data structure (in other words, :code:`{{ foo.bar.baz | default('DEFAULT') }}`) when you do not know if the intermediate values are defined.